taecontrol/moonguard-docs/docs/notifications/notifications.md

 - Uptime Check Failed.
 - Uptime Check Recovered.

-:::tip Take care
+:::caution Heads Up
-All the notifications are using the `Illuminate\Contracts\Queue\ShouldQueue` interface and `Illuminate\Bus\Queueable` trait, you must setup a queue driver to send notifications (we recommend redis).
+All the notifications are using the `Illuminate\Contracts\Queue\ShouldQueue` interface and `Illuminate\Bus\Queueable` trait, you must setup a queue driver to send notifications (we recommend Redis).
 :::